$d$-wave Charge-$4e$ Superconductivity From Fluctuating Pair Density Waves

-Charge-$4e$ superconductivity ($4e$-SC) is an exotic order in which four fermions are bound together and condense~\cite{PhysRevLett.80.3177,PhysRevLett.95.266404,PhysRevLett.94.247004,PhysRevB.82.134511,PhysRevB.85.245123}.
-Compared with the more common charge-$2e$ superconductivity ($2e$-SC), it breaks the global $U(1)$ symmetry to a discrete $\mathbb{Z}_4$ symmetry.
-Moreover, a vortex core in a $4e$-SC supports half flux quanta, which was recently claimed to have been observed in Kagome metal CsV$_3$Sb$_5$~\cite{ge2022}. {On the theory side, recent progress have been made in understanding the properties of a mean-field $4e$-SC, which is in general an interacting system.
-It was found~\cite{Gnezdilov} that $4e$-SC is indeed a perfect conductor with nonzero superfluid density, but is in general a gapless system that shares many features with the Fermi liquid.
-However, the mechanism for $4e$-SC from interacting fermions remains a theoretical challenge.
-Unlike $2e$-SC which follows from an arbitrarily weak attractive interaction, there lacks a logarithmic divergence for the ``quadrupling" (as opposed to pairing) susceptibility for $4e$-SC.
-Therefore, a theoretical understanding of $4e$-SC, even at the mean-field level, requires a non-perturbative description~\cite{Gnezdilov,Jiang2017}.}
+\textit{Introduction.---} Charge-$4e$ superconductivity ($4e$-SC) is an exotic order in which four fermions are bound together and condense~\cite{PhysRevLett.80.3177,PhysRevLett.95.266404,PhysRevLett.94.247004,PhysRevB.82.134511,svistunov2015superfluid,li2022charge}, {with a nonvanishing order parameter $\sim\braket{\psi_i\psi_j\psi_k\psi_l}$ (where $\psi_j$ is some fermion field with a proper quantum number $j$)}.
+Compared with the more common charge-$2e$ superconductivity ($2e$-SC) {whose order parameter is $\sim\braket{\psi_i\psi_j}$}, it breaks the global $U(1)$ symmetry to a discrete $\mathbb{Z}_4$ symmetry, {in a sense that the discrete global gauge transformation $\psi_j\to\psi_j e^{in\pi/2}$ ($n=1,2,3,4$) leaves the order parameter invariant.} {The fact that a $4e$-SC state is from binding four fermions can be reflected by the Little-Parks experiment, which was used as a direct proof of Cooper pairing phenomenon in $2e$-SC state.
+A recent such study was carried out on the Kagome metal CsV$_3$Sb$_5$~\cite{ge2022}, where a charge-$4e$ signal was observed in the normal state.
+However, whether one can observe the charge-$4e$ bounding in the superconducting state remains an active ongoing research topic.} {On the theory side, recent progress has been made in understanding the properties of a $4e$-SC~\cite{Gnezdilov,Jiang2017}, which is in general an nontrivial interacting system even at the mean-field level (unlike the Bogoliubov-de Gennes Hamiltonian of a $2e$-SC in which fermionic excitations are free).} It was found~\cite{Gnezdilov} that $4e$-SC has a superfluid density perturbative in the order parameter, and is in general a gapless system.